 4. For some mysterious reason, drivers in Thailand believe that the best time for overtaking opportunity is a blind turn where nothing is visible.
 “It is so easy”, they might say to themselves, “I don’t see any cars around the corner.
 That means there are no cars!
 Hurrah!
 Go!”

 That’s why you need to be careful on blind turns.
 It’s quite possible that there is another Michael “Somchai” Schumacher around the bend.

-5. Please don’t turn driving on roads into a boasting and showing off.
+5. Please don’t turn driving on roads into a boasting and to show off.
 Sometimes you can see a tourist, who’s been riding a motorbike only for one day and now he’s driving about one hundred kilometers per hour having only one hand on the wheel while keeping the other in the pocket.
 “A pocket!
 It’s the place for hands!
 Why don’t put my free hand in there?
 Only fools should keep both hands on the wheel,” perhaps this is what they think …